battyone/Workshop.Microservices/exercises/03-sagas/README.md

 ## Conclusion

-Hopefully this exercise has demonstrated how to use sagas to orchestrate business processes.
+This exercise has demonstrated how to use sagas to orchestrate business processes.

 If you'd like to discuss this more, please don't hesitate to drop us a line in our [community discussion forum](https://discuss.particular.net/).